nostr-dev-kit/ndk/README.md

 ## Convenience methods

-NDK implements several conveience methods for common queries.
+NDK implements several convenience methods for common queries.

 ### Instantiate a user by npub or hex pubkey